-Some Member States do have their own national rules for 3-5 types of materials.
+Some EU Member States do have their own national rules for different types of materials.
 They include the Netherlands, Germany, France, Italy, Spain, Czech Republic and Slovakia.
 Some countries have also taken measures on particular chemicals.

 To protect public health, BPA has been banned from use in all food packaging in France.
-BPA has been banned in the packaging of foods intended for children under 3 years old in Sweden, Denmarkand Belgium.
-Germany is currently reviewing the need for legislation on inks in food packaging materials.
+BPA has been banned in the packaging of foods intended for children under 3 years old in Sweden, Denmark and Belgium.
+In 2016, Germany announced its intention to reviewing its legislation on inks in food packaging materials, but put the decision on hold in 2017 when the European Commission announced that it would come up with a measure to harmonize the regulation of printed foodcontact materials with a priority for printed paper and paperboard [15].